JunghwanRo/log/README.md

 # To be DONE
+Prepare 1 min video for ME. \
+Read the application process. \
 Watch Optional Lecture Videos. \
-Watch MIT-WHOI Info Video. \
 Check the franka_cabinet_env.py example to optimize the narrow gap passage. \
-Connect WandB to rl_games. \
 More realistic servomotor rotor. \
 Make action smooth. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \